MagicCap/MagicCap/docs/index.md

 You'll need to download the MagicCap repository and run `cd ./magiccap`.
 In order to download needed packages, run `npm i`.
 This will get all of the needed packages.
 You can then run one of the following commands:

 - `npm run windowscompile` - Compiles for Windows.
-This requires Wine on systems that are not running Windows.
+This requires Wine on systems that are not running Windows. **This is for development only.
+We will NOT release for Windows.**
 - `npm run maccompile` - Compiles for Mac.
 - `npm run linuxcompile` - Compiles for Linux.